Get Over It

 Published by Carole

 I’m nobody special, but because of Him, I know there’s something remarkably special about that!
-I find that everyday life can be a parable that is tied to the Gospel in some way.
-Writing, care-giving, gardening, and being a good wife, Mom, Meme, and friend, describes just a piece of who I am.
+I find that everyday life can present a parable that is tied to learning something in the Gospel in some way.
+Visiting the elderly, sharing my faith, reading, writing, gardening, and being a good wife, Mom, Meme, and friend, describes just a piece of who I am.
 A student of the Word, and although I don’t always live up to what I hope for, Jesus Christ certainly does.
-Once I get past rough seasons, it seems that the disappointments and hard times, always end up giving me a drive to write, a passion to share, and a fresh perspective on life.
-From relationships, the loss of my father, cancer, letting go of a successful business after twenty years, to being a full-time caregiver, all these things have given me a reason to find God working something new in me.
-And in all these circumstances, I’m positive that it is for my eternal good.
+Once I get past rough seasons, it seems that the disappointments and hard times, always end up giving me a drive to write, a passion to share testimonies of what God brought me through, and a fresh perspective on life.
+From relationships, the loss of family members, cancer, letting go of a successful business after twenty years, to being a full-time caregiver, all these things have given me a reason to find God working something new in me.
+And in all these circumstances, the fruit of the spirit is growing in many different ways and I am positive that it is for my eternal good.
 One of my favorite things to do is converse with like-minded individuals and listen to their experiences of seeing God orchestrating His plans in their life as well.
-I also offer a bible study zoom meeting and encourage others in the faith.
-Check out my blog and maybe you can relate.
-Please share your response in a comment or how God may speak to you.
-I find that meditating on a particular story or scripture from the bible, will usually speak in some way throughout the day if we are looking, but there within lies the key; looking!
+Check out my blog and share a response or how God may speak to you.
+I find that meditating on a particular story or scripture from the bible, will usually speak in some way throughout the day if we are listening and looking to find God, but there within lies the key; looking!
 The “Thought Provoking Questions” I ask can be tough, but they are biblical based.
-Consider taking one at a time, like a does of medicine.
+Consider taking one at a time, like a dose of medicine.
 And if it doesn’t go down well, please take it serious and go to the Lord in prayer.
 His grace is sufficient, but at the same time it’s critical that we understand about being set apart.
-I am finding the more I look into the first two commandments that Jesus gave (Matthew 22:37-40), the more fearful the thought of being a Pharisee, and not knowing.
-If you’re unsure about all this “God stuff”, and want to talk, please email me @ findinggodineverything@mail.com.
-It would be a blessing to connect and hear from you.
-CAROLE
+I am finding the more I look into the first two commandments that Jesus gave (Matthew 22:37-40), the more fearful I am that we can all tend to appear a little (or a lot) like a Pharisee.
+It would be a blessing to have some feedback.
+Please email me @ findinggodineverything@mail.com God Bless, CAROLE

 Leave a comment